Today is the feast of St. Andrew, apostle, and martyr.

 After Jesus ascended into heaven, the apostles scattered all over the known world to spread the Gospel message.
 Andrew went to Greece where he was eventually martyred.
 Andrew felt that he was unworthy to be crucified in the same manner as our Lord, so his cross was set up diagonally like a big X. This type of cross is called "St. Andrew's Cross."
 (Andrew's brother Peter also felt unworthy to be baptized as Jesus was and was consequently crucified upside down.)

-Interestingly, when the power struggles between Rome and Constantinople were going on, a bit of lore surfaced that Andrew had actually found the church in Constantinople!
+Interestingly, when the power struggles between Rome and Constantinople were going on, a bit of lore surfaced that Andrew had actually founded the church in Constantinople!
 If that had been true it would have given some credence to the idea that Rome and Constantinople were equal in power, but this story seems to be sketchy.

 St. Andrew is to the Scottish what St. Patrick is to the Irish, although as far as we know, the saint never set a foot on the isle!
 There are two legends explaining this.
 The first is that St. Regulus had a dream that was to move the remains of St. Andrew to the far corners of the world for safe keeping.
 Apparently he only got as far as the eastern shore of Scotland before he shipwrecked, and the stop where he came ashore is today's St. Andrew's.